Chloromethane: Obsolete applications

 Chloromethane was widely used as a refrigerant during the 1920s and 1930s, before being replaced by safer alternatives such as chlorofluorocarbons and hydrofluorocarbons.
 In the late 1920s, some manufacturers promoted chloromethane as a safer and less odorous option compared to sulfur dioxide and ammonia.
 However, a series of fatal leaks in 1928 and 1929 raised serious concerns related to its toxicity and flammability.
 Although chloromethane has a faint sweet odor, its subtle scent made leaks difficult to detect.
 To address this issue, acrolein was later added as a nasal-irritating tracer, enhancing leak detection and serving as a warning mechanism.

 Chloromethane was also once used for producing the lead-based gasoline additives tetramethyllead and tetraethyllead.

 During the late 1880s, chloromethane began to be employed in a limited extent for its anesthetic properties, serving as both a general and local agent.
 Its use extended into the late 1920s as a component of the inhalation anesthetic Somnoform.

-Safety

-Inhalation of chloromethane gas produces central nervous system effects similar to alcohol intoxication.
-The TLV is 50 ppm and the MAC is the same.
-Prolonged exposure may have mutagenic effects.
+Toxicity

+Following inhalation, chloromethane is rapidly absorbed into the bloodstream and distributed throughout the body's tissues.
+It is primarily metabolized through conjugation with glutathione by the GST enzyme.
+This process depletes cellular glutathione levels and transforms the chloromethane into toxic intermediates, including formaldehyde and formate.
+These products are eventually integrated into the "one-carbon pool" for biosynthesis or exhaled as carbon dioxide.
+A secondary, less dominant metabolic pathway involves oxidation by cytochrome P450.

+Methyl chloride is considered to act as a significant central nervous system (CNS) depressant.
+Acute inhalation produces effects similar to alcohol intoxication, including respiratory depression, dizziness, blurred vision, lack of coordination, and slurred speech; severe cases can progress to convulsions, coma, and death.
+Occupational safety standards have established a threshold limit value (TLV) and a maximum allowable concentration (MAC) of 50 ppm as a time-weighted average to mitigate these risks.
+Prolonged or repeated exposure has been linked to potential mutagenic effects and chronic organ toxicity in animal models.
+However, the EPA classifies its carcinogenic potential in humans as "cannot be determined" due to species-specific metabolic differences (specifically the activity of the CYP2E1 enzyme in mouse kidneys but not in humans).